andygreen1/VGAController/README.md

 # VGAController
-Disclaimer: This has not been verified on an actual FPGA (yet), use at your own risk.
+I've verified this design as working on a Spartan 6 development board, however this does not imply it is functionally correct.
+Use at your own risk.

 A state machine approach to generating VGA signals.
 Work in progress.